facebook/facebook-python-business-sdk/README.md

 * ``remote_update``
 * ``remote_delete``

-For example, AdCampaign has all these methods but AdAccount does not.
+For example, Campaign has all these methods but AdAccount does not.
 Read the Marketing API documentation for more information about
 <a href="https://developers.facebook.com/docs/ads-api/objects">how different ad
 objects are used</a>.